Making cake pops are fun! Try these adorable Ice Cream Cone Cake Pops – they are the perfect addition to your next party.

 - Scoop your Cake Pop dough with a 1.5 Tbsp cookie scoop.
-Leave to edges rough from scoop to look like an actual scoop if ice cream.
+Leave the edges rough from scoop to look like an actual scoop of ice cream.

 - Melt your white candy melts in a large ceramic mug for 1 minute in the microwave.
 Stir and reheat if needed for 40 seconds at 70% power.
 Stir and let sit for 5 minutes before reheating again.